velichkoStoev/unidev/README.md

 5. Start your Rails server with ```rails s``` or ```rails server```.
 6. Run the specs with ```bundle exec rspec``` or with ```COVERAGE=true bundle exec rspec``` if you want a coverage report.

+##Wiki
+Please visit our [wiki page](https://github.com/velichkoStoev/unidev/wiki) for more information.